genehallman/streamhub-scorecard/README.md

 It uses the stream's content items' bodyHtml to power a scoreboard unit, useful for live game score broadcasting.
 The text must be in the format ```"score <score1> <score2> <quarter text> <datestamp>"``` where score1 and score2 are numbers for the score boxes and anything after that (separated by a space) and before the datestamp will be used for the quarter text.
-The datestamp which is just used for cache busting streamhub.
+The datestamp is just used for cache busting streamhub.
 The score boxes are identified by the cssClass ```score1``` & ```score2```, and the quarter by ```quarter```.

 ## To run the example site: